open-pioneer/trails-openlayers-base-packages/.changeset/rich-laws-laugh.md

 "@open-pioneer/map": minor
 ---

-Add new `"topmost"` option to add layers that are always displayed on the top (above all other layers).
+Add new `"topmost"` option to add layers that are always displayed on top (above all other layers).

 A new layers can be added at `topmost` to ensure that this layer will always be displayed on top of the other layers.
 This can be used, for example, to implement highlights or to draw graphics.